 About the Duke University Retirees Association (DURA)

-The Duke University Retirees Association (DURA) was established in 1983 to help Duke retirees stay connected to one another and to the University.
+The Duke University Retirees Association (DURA) was established in 1983 to help Duke retirees stay connected to one another and to Duke.
 The idea for DURA was first proposed by Charles B. Huestis, former Senior Vice President, at the Quarter Century Club banquet in 1982.
 Through the efforts of several dedicated individuals, the association was formally launched the following year, with Elon Clark serving as its first president.

 DURA is governed by a Board of Directors, which exercises all association powers except those reserved for the general membership.

-Retirement Planning Guide
+Retirement Planning

 Register/Change Information